 How do you screen applicants?

 We screen all applicants’ credit history (with a full credit report,) rental history, criminal history, & employment/income verification.
 While acceptance/denial is ultimately up to each landlord, we recommend 3X monthly rent (pre-tax) income, a 620+ credit score, no history of crimes against a person or fraud, & no evictions or money due to past landlords.
-We recommend accepting tenants falling outside of these criteria on a case-by-case basis with additional security deposit.
+We recommend accepting tenants falling outside of these criteria on a case-by-case basis with an additional security deposit.
 We happily and strictly adhere to federal, state, & local Fair Housing laws.
+Here is a link to our full application & approval process (directed at leasing agents.)

 Why do you recommend that leases expire in the spring/summer?